shinsoj/techart/houdini_vex/math_and_vex.md

 ### Visualizers

-To visualize our vectors, RMB on Vizualizers > press on the plus (+) icon in Scene group, choose Marker and set it's style to `Vector` and attribute as your attribute name, in our case there are `tangent_vector` and `up_vector`, you can see kind of individual coordinate guides at each point now:
+To visualize our vectors, RMB on Vizualizers > press on the plus (+) icon in Scene group, choose Marker and set it's style to `Vector` and attribute as your attribute name, in our case there are `tangent_vector` and `up_vector`.